 The conference gathers petrologists, mineralogists, sedimentologists, economic geologists and mining and processing engineers having one study object in common: quartz.

 Quartz is one of the most abundant rock-forming constituents, which is more and more utilized for the better understanding of petrogenetic processes.
 Quartz is also a crucial industrial mineral being the raw material for silicon metal and silica glass and their broad applications, such as solar panel manufacturing for the production of renewable energy.

 QUARTZ2021 is organized in the frame of the GREENPEG H2020 GAP869274 "New Exploration Tools for European Pegmatite Green-Tech Resources"

 About the conference

 The technical meeting will be held at the Støperiet (Foundry) in Tønsberg, south Norway, September 6 and 7, 2021.
 The meeting begins September 5 late afternoon with registration and icebreaker party.
-There will be a post-conference field trip to the Kragerø and Tørdal areas in south Norway from June 10 to June 12, 2020.
+There will be a post-conference field trip to the Kragerø and Tørdal areas in south Norway June 6–11, 2021.
 For this excursion separate registration is required.